trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ## Conclusion

 Analysis of the packet capture identified 10.1.9.101 as the compromised workstation responsible for the majority of the observed network communications.
 Examination of DNS, HTTP, TLS, SMTP, and TCP traffic reconstructed the observed network communication sequence, identified the external systems contacted by the compromised workstation, and documented outbound SMTP communications involving the eraqron.shop mail server.
 The investigation documented multiple indicators of compromise (IOCs), including observed domains and IP addresses associated with the malware's activity, and mapped the observed adversary behaviors to the MITRE ATT&CK framework using T1071.004 (DNS), T1071.001 (Application Layer Protocol), and T1041 (Exfiltration Over C2 Channel).
-This investigation demonstrates how systematic packet analysis can identify compromised systems, reconstruct malware communications, and produce evidence-based findings suitable for Digital Forensics and Incident Response (DFIR) investigations.
+This investigation demonstrates how systematic packet analysis can identify compromised systems, reconstruct observed network communications, and produce evidence-based findings suitable for Digital Forensics and Incident Response (DFIR) investigations.